THOMAS STEARNS ELIOT

-Born in St. Louis, he attended Harvard University.
+Born in St. Louis, he attended Harvard University and received a Master's Degree in 1910.
 He moved to England in 1914 to study at Oxford, and never left, becoming an English citizen in 1927.
+Quite proud of his English citizenship, he wrote in Choruses from the Rock, "But our King did well at Acre," referring to King Richard the Lionheart.

 His early poems, such as The Love Song of J Alfred Prufrock (1917), The Wasteland (1922) and The Hollow Men (1925), created an uproar, as they catalogued the spiritual bankruptry of the twentieth century.

-Perhaps it was the pessimism of his early works that led him to conversion and join the Church of England in 1927.
-His writing subsequently reflected his spiritual growth as a Christian, with poems such as Journey of the Magi (1927), Ash Wednesday (1930), his first drama The Rock (1934), and the deeply religious Four Quartets.
+Perhaps it was the pessimism of his early works that led him to conversion and join the Anglican Church of England in 1927.
+His writing subsequently reflected his spiritual growth as a Christian, with poems such as Journey of the Magi (1927), Ash Wednesday (1930), and the deeply religious Four Quartets.

 T. S. Eliot won the Nobel Prize for Literature in 1948.
-This page includes a vignette from the Rock, which describes the Incarnation of Jesus Christ in Eliot's unique way; and brief selections from each of the Four Quartets.
+This page includes a vignette from The Rock, which describes the Incarnation of Jesus Christ in Eliot's unique way; part of the Archbishop of Canterbury's Sermon on Christmas Day from the Interlude in Murder in the Cathedral; and brief selections from each of the Four Quartets.

 CHORUSES FROM THE ROCK